For many travellers, the idea of exploring Ecuador’s Galapagos Islands is one drenched in folklore.

 Photographers rarely need a long lens on the Galapagos islands; the wildlife often behave as if you’re not even there.

 Coffee and chocolate is made with a difference on the Galapagos islands.
 On Isla Santa Cruz, we met a local sugar cane and coffee producer and his family, who showed us their products’ journey, from bean to cup.
 The coffee beans were slow-roasted on his farm and we marvelled at the meticulous way in which they hand-selected only the best beans for their batch.

 On the same island, homemade chocolate turtles could be bought from an Ecuadorian couple who make their own incredibly delicious sweet treats at Chocolapagos.
 Souvenir shopping never looked so easy.

-If hiking with spectacular views is your thing, the Sierra Negra volcano on Isla Isabella won’t disappoint.
+If hiking with spectacular views is your thing, the Sierra Negra volcano on Isla Isabela won’t disappoint.
 The six hour, 17 kilometre trek up the rocky mountain boasts the second largest volcanic caldera (crater) in the world.
 Our guide took us to the very edge of the blackened, six-mile-wide crater.
 It looked more like the surface of an alien planet than anything else.
 Then he told us that the last time Sierra Negra erupted was in 2005…

 Snorkeling in idyllic waters